Roadbobek/GoreBox-Allahware.cc-hack-leak./README.md

 ## 🚀 Step 4: Launch the Game

 - Launch GoreBox normally (via Steam or executable).
+Make sure your using Direct x11
 - BepInEx will automatically initialize and load all plugins in the `plugins` folder.
 - If your mod uses a keybind (e.g., `F9`), press it in-game to activate the mod UI or features.